-The investor could either get a great deal or face the risk of purchasing a ‘money pit’.
+The house flipping investor could either get a great deal or face the risk of purchasing a ‘money pit’.
 It’s advisable to do a thorough check of the property.
 It’s also essential to determine the condition of the house before taking on the liabilities as well.

-3. Acquiring debt
+3. Acquiring Debt

 This point is a bit similar to the one above.
-The only difference here is that the property might be in an excellent condition physically—but not financially.
+The only difference here is that the property might be in excellent condition physically—but not financially.

 In other words, some properties may come with high negative debt and mortgage.
 A negative debt and mortgage may not depict its market value.
 So, it’s essential to do your research on all the debts and liabilities acquired by the property.

 At this point, you can make your offer based on the negative balance of the probate property.
 If both parties disagree, you can leave the property and look for something better.

 4. Properties May Not be in Ideal Locations

 Sometimes, a real estate investor may find a probate property from the leads received in the court.
 The price of the property may be attractive, but the location of the property might be less than ideal.

 What do you do then?
 Ask questions and do the proper research on the location of the probate property before you contact the executors.
 It helps you to avoid wasting your or the seller’s time.

 The Bottom Line